radio-astro-tools/tutorials/GettingStartedYT.rst

     If you are using 8888 on your machine already, try -L8889:localhost:8888

+If you are you are running yt on a remote machine

 type ~C to get out of shell

 > -L8888:localhost:8888

-Then in your browser (chrome or I used firefox which seems ok)

-put the address http://127.0.0.1:8888/ -- this starts the iPy notebook after putting in the password you created at the yt notebook step
+Then whether local or remote, put the address http://127.0.0.1:8888/ in your browser -- this starts the iPy notebook after putting in the password you created at the yt notebook step (I'm told chrome works well, I used firefox and it seemed ok)

 To get started in the notebook

 * click on New notebook button

-* import yt (shift enter takes you to next line)
+* import yt (shift-enter runs the command and takes you to next line)

+* Write more yt code

 To run one of the examples: